 We offer psychological help for the ages of 2,5 years and up.

-In Solentra we focus on refugee families.
+At Solentra we focus on refugee families.
 This means we offer help for both children and their parents.
-Depending on the project, adults who are not seen in a family context can also receive psychological guidance.
-This is the case for the Brussels region for example, thanks to the GGC project zorg in kleur (care in color).
-Other cooperations with, among others, public welfare services (OCMW’s) and Fedasil make sure that we can also reach this target population.
-After individual assessment we will determine the eligibility of your referral (made via our website).
+Depending on the project, adults who are not consulted in a family context can also receive psychological guidance.
+This is the case for the Brussels region for example, thanks to the GGC project Zorg in Kleur (care in colour).
+Other cooperations with public welfare services (OCMW’s) and Fedasil make sure that we can also reach this group.
+After individual assessment we will determine the eligibility of your referral, which can be made via our website.

-Referral is done via the institution.
-If you work in a private praxis and would you like to refer a client, please contact us and we will see what can be done.
+Referral is done through an institution.
+If you work in a private organisation and would like to refer a client, please contact us and we will see what can be done.

-We work together with important actors in the field such as Fedasil, the Red Cross, and different public centres for social welfare, and foster care.
+We work together with important actors in the field such as Fedasil, the Red Cross, different public centres for social welfare and foster care.
 They cover the costs for their clients.
-When a referral is made through one of these organizations, the billing is sent directly to them.
+When a referral is made through one of these organisations, the invoice is sent directly to them.

-Also organizations such as Caritas, or smaller public welfare services, etc. can take on the cost of psychological guidance.
+Organisations such as Caritas, or smaller public welfare services, can take on the costs for psychological guidance as well.
 There is a standard form available for these instances.
-If your client does not ‘fit’ in one of our projects, you will be contacted to discuss this option.
+If your client does not ‘fit’ in one of our projects, you will be contacted to discuss other options.

 No, this is not a problem.
-We use interpreters in our sessions in order to avoid this barrier to psychological care.
+We use interpreters in our sessions in order to avoid this barrier and still provide the client with psychological care.
 Even when your client has been in Belgium for a certain amount of time and has an adequate comprehension of Dutch, it is often advisable to work in the native language, as this is the language in which emotions are stored.

-The consultations take place in our offices, spread over Flanders and Brussels.
-We take care to help you as close to home as possible, however this depends on our ongoing cooperations and projects.
+The consultations take place in our offices, which can be found in the areas of Flanders and Brussels.
+We try to find an office as close to your home as possible, however, this depends on our ongoing cooperations and projects.

-Exceptionally, we conduct home visits.
-However consultations always take place at our offices.
+Exceptionally, we conduct home visits, but only if it is really necessary.
+However, the consultations usually take place at one of our offices.

 Considering an increase in demand during recent months, we are currently working with a waiting list.
 How long this list is, depends on several factors.
 When we receive a referral, we do our best to adequately estimate the time until intake.
 Due to the complexity of our cases, waiting times can vary.
 However, we try to keep them to a minimum.

-We are part of Paika, the psychiatric department of UZ Brussel, and we have weekly psychiatric consultations in our Brussels office.
-When the distance to Brussels is to big, we will help you search for a psychiatrist in your neighborhood.
+We are part of Paika, the psychiatric department of UZ Brussels, and we have weekly psychiatric consultations in our office in Brussels.
+When the distance to Brussels is too big, we will help you find a psychiatrist closer to home.

 Yes.
 We offer different thematic trainings, aimed at various audiences.

-If you have a specific request, we offer customized trainings within our area of expertise. .
-Please contact us with your request at email@example.com.
+If you have a specific request, we offer custom-made trainings within our area of expertise.
+Please contact us with your request at firstname.lastname@example.org

-Price of training is €500 per half day.
-Under certain conditions our trainings are offered for free .
-For more information, visit our website at: http://solentra.be/nl/opleiding,_vorming_en_training
+The price of a training is €500 per half day.
+Under certain conditions our trainings are offered for free.
+For more information, visit our website at: https://www.solentra.be/en/education-and-training/